petaverse-cloud/pv-docs-site/docs/petority/1_get-to-know/1_intro.md

 ![home-step](/img/get-to-know/Exercise-Monitoring-and-Real-time-Heart-Rate-Tracking.jpg)

 ### [3.
 Track Your Pet's Physical Well-being](/docs/petority/features/health-monitoring)
-easily review your pet’s health data over a desired time frame.
+easily review your pet’s habit data over a desired time frame.
 You can trace their exact path and activities, enabling you to understand their daily routines and behaviors better.📈🐕

-+ Comprehensive Health Insights
++ Comprehensive Habit Insights

-    Get a holistic view of your pet's health with daily, weekly, and monthly data breakdowns.
-Stay informed about their exercise levels, heart rate trends, and more.📊🐈
+    Get a holistic view of your pet's habit with daily, weekly, and monthly data breakdowns.
+Stay informed about their exercise levels, pulse trends, and more.📊🐈
-+ Heart Rate Indicators
++ Pulse Indicators

-    Monitor your pet's heart rate with ease.💓🌈
+    Monitor your pet's pulse with ease.💓🌈

 ### 4. [Alert ](/docs/petority/notification/type)
 1. Instant Fence Alerts